75 hotel workers arrested at Labor Day protest in California

-SAN FRANCISCO (AP) — San Francisco police say 75 hotel workers protesting outside the J. W. Marriott’s Westin St. Francis hotel on Labor Day were arrested for blocking a street in one of the city’s busiest tourist areas.
+SAN FRANCISCO (AP) — San Francisco police arrested 75 hotel workers protesting outside the J. W. Marriott’s Westin St. Francis hotel on Labor Day for blocking a street in one of the city’s busiest tourist areas.

-Unite Here Local 2 spokesman Ted Waechter says about 900 Marriott hotel workers demonstrated Monday at Union Square as they consider a vote to authorize a strike.
+About 900 Marriott hotel workers demonstrated Monday at Union Square as they consider a vote to authorize a strike, said Unite Here Local 2 spokesman Ted Waechter.

-He says 8,000 workers in more than 50 hotels in San Francisco and six other North American cities are working without a contract.
+He said 8,000 workers in more than 50 hotels in San Francisco and six other North American cities are working without a contract.

-Waechter says many hotel workers hold two jobs to support their families and their salaries have increased by 7 percent in a decade.
+Waechter says many hotel workers hold two jobs to support their families and their salaries have increased only by 7 percent in a decade.

 Most Read Business Stories